 Education and children’s rights

-According to the media, the revision was part of a governmental strategy to fight Islamic radicalism at school.
-The new curriculum included a weekly class covering the dangers of terrorism and stressing that the “true essence of Islam” is based on tolerance, moderation and acceptance.
+Reforms in 2016 aimed at countering radicalization ensure classes covering the dangers of terrorism and stressing that the “true essence of Islam” is based on tolerance, moderation and acceptance.

 Children’s rights

-The UN Committee on the Elimination of Racial Discrimination expressed concerns regarding the Jordanian Nationality Act, according to which children of Jordanian women married to non-nationals are precluded from obtaining Jordanian nationality at birth.
+In 2017, the UN Committee on the Elimination of Racial Discrimination expressed concerns regarding the Jordanian Nationality Act, according to which children of Jordanian women married to non-nationals are precluded from obtaining Jordanian nationality at birth.
+To date, there have been no changes to address the discriminatory practices established in the law.

 Although the legal age to marry is 18 years old, if approval by a judge or legal guardian is obtained, then children are allowed to marry at the age of 15.